How to know when the calendar has been updated:

 Latvian Evangelical Lutheran Church of New York

 Latvian Evangelical Lutheran Church of New York is the largest Latvian community organization in New York and is also the largest local Latvian organization in the USA.
 It emplys two full time pastors and a volunteer deacon.
-Church services and other events take place in the congregation's five regions - Long Island, Yonkers, NY, New Jersey, Brooklyn, NY, and Jamaica, Queens, NY.
+Church services and other events take place in the congregation's five regions - Long Island, Yonkers, NY, New Jersey, and Inner city NYC (Manhattan & Brooklyn, NY.
 The Congregation also owns a rural property in the Catskill Mountains of New York which during the summer hosts a children's camp and other activities.
 Much more comprehensive information about the congregation may be found at its website: www.nydraudze.org.
 There you will also find a calendar of times and locations for church services, all of which may not appear in this (the NYLatvian.org) calendar.

 The New York Latvian Catholic congregation, at its annual meeting on August 28, 2005.decided to dissolve due to declining membership.